AdnanHodzic/displaylink-debian/README.md

   * MX Linux: 17.1
   * BunsenLabs: Helium

-  Regardless of the kernel version you're using.
+  Regardless of which Linux kernel version you're using.

-#### Post installation Guide and Troubleshooting

-Please refer to the [Post Installation Guide][PostInstall] for further reference.

-Before submitting a bug report in the issue tracker, please make sure to
-read: [Troubleshooting most common issues][TroubleShooting].
+  If your distribution is not on the list, please [submit a request to add support for it](https://github.com/AdnanHodzic/displaylink-debian/issues/new).

+#### Technical

+* _displaylink-debian.sh_ downloads and extracts the contents of the official [DisplayLink Ubuntu driver][upstream].

+* _displaylink-debian.sh_ modifies the contents of the official installer, _displaylink-installer.sh_, makes all necessary changes for DisplayLink to work out of box on supported Linux distribution.

+*  Install/Reinstall/Uninstall is performed.

 #### Discussion